calaldees/mapOfComputing/business.md

 Managing projects
 https://www.openproject.org/

+* [How (and when) to acquire SaaS users](https://www.themvpsprint.com/p/how-and-when-to-acquire-saas-users) - Building a growth funnel for fun and profit
+    * Case study of getting users before building the product

 [StartPlaying](https://startplaying.games/) - Amazing business idea - connect profetional GM's with players for a price - take a slice